Annual General Meeting

 These views are expressed at advisory committee tables when ASCA is invited to work with government, the Education Ministry and other provincial groups, on education policy, programs and practice.

-School councils “sponsor” a Proposed Advocacy Resolution submitted to the ASCA office.
+- School councils “sponsor” a Proposed Advocacy Resolution submitted to ASCA by January 15.

-Proposed resolutions distributed to members for discussion and pre-voting in their communities.
+- Proposed Advocacy Resolutions distributed to members for discussion in their communities.